ashllll/log_hightlight_krep/README.md

 - Regular expression searches may be slower than literal string searches, especially for complex patterns
 - The regex engine uses POSIX ERE standards which do not support some features found in other regex flavors (like Perl or PCRE)
 - Overly complex regex patterns with excessive backtracking may impact performance on very large files
-- When searching large files with regex patterns, consider using the thread option (`-t`) to improve performance

 ### Limitations